ubuntu/snap-tutorials-code/README.md

-# snap-codelabs-code
+# snap-tutorials-code
-Code and examples used in snap related codelabs
+Code and examples used in snap related tutorials.